ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 ## Sequence Features Preprocessing

-Sequence features are transformed into an integer valued matrix of size `n x l` (where `n` is the number of rows and `l` is the minimum of the length of the longest sequence and a `sequence_length_limit` parameter) and added to HDF5 with a key that reflects the name of column in the dataset.
+Sequence features are transformed into an integer valued matrix of size `n x l` (where `n` is the number of rows and `l` is the minimum of the length of the longest sequence and a `max_sequence_length` parameter) and added to HDF5 with a key that reflects the name of column in the dataset.
-The way sequences are mapped into integers consists of first using a tokenizer to map text to sequences of tokens (default tokenization is done by splitting on spaces).
+Each sequence in mapped to a list of integers internally.
+First, a tokenizer converts each sequence to a list of tokens (default tokenization is done by splitting on spaces).
 Next, a dictionary is constructed which maps each unique token to its frequency in the dataset column.
 Tokens are ranked by frequency and a sequential integer ID is assigned from the most frequent to the most rare.
 Ludwig uses `<PAD>`,